shivannis/xandr-docs-public/xandr-docs/articles/invest/auditing-creatives.md

 ---
-title : Microsoft Invest - Auditing Creatives description : Learn the process of auditing creatives on the Xandr platform before they are allowed to run on real-time inventory.
+title : Microsoft Invest - Auditing Creatives description : Learn the process of auditing creatives before they are allowed to run on real-time inventory.
 ---

 # Microsoft Invest - Auditing creatives